harbourlab/PieParty/README.md

 For the UMAP/tSNE coordinate table, you will need a column for each reduction (UMAP or tSNE) dimension (column 1 = UMAP_1, column 2 = UMAP_2).
 Row names should be the cell IDs, matching the expression matrix.
 In Seurat, this data can be accessed under Seurat_Object@reductions$umap@cell.embeddings.

 -l _genelist.csv_ <br>
 lists of genes that should be plotted (csv).
 One list is minimum.
 If more lists are provided, separate coloring can be applied.
+Gene lists need to be csv files with one column, and one gene per row.